 Contact & Support:

-Technical support is available only from within DesktopLyrics, click the "Documentation" tab in the main window and press "Contact support…"
+Technical support is available only from within DesktopLyrics, select "Contact support…" in the "Help" menu.

 0.)
 Download DesktopLyrics from the "Mac App Store" and once it has finished downloading start it from Launchpad or your Applications folder.